Tips, tricks, and missing steps for the VMWare upgrade

 - You need to enable Flash each time you open the website for the day.
 Look for the lock icon in the address bar.
 Click on it and you will see Flash listed as blocked.
 Change it to Allow.

 - You will be prompted to Reload the page.
 Do so.
 Now flash will work and you can log on.
 Default username for vCenter “vSphere Web Client”: email@example.com .
 Default username for vSphere (individual host ESXi servers): root.
 In both cases, you should have been prompted to set the password during install or upgrade.

 What about opening the Console to a virtual machine?

 The console still works, but it now requires you to download a separate program Here is how to open console in 6.0 6.5 and 6.7.

 You need to download the “VMware Remote Console” from the VMware website.
 It can be reached by … Downloads > vSphere > “Drivers & Tools” tab > VMware Remote Console.

-Install the remote console on your computer.
+Download and install the remote console on your computer.
+No reboot necessary.